-People often enter therapy believing that their problems are unique and specific to them—that something is wrong with them and they have little, if any, options.
-Often, thinking they are alone in their experience can lead to shame.
+People frequently enter therapy with the belief that their problems are unique and specific to them—that something is wrong with them and that they have little, if any, options; and, oftentimes, this belief that they are alone in their experience can lead to shame.

-In individual therapy, the client and clinician work together to normalize these experiences, understand the root of the presenting problems, identify therapeutic goals, and develop healthier, more helpful thought and behavioral patterns.
-Individual therapy creates an environment that allows clinicians and clients to remain distinctly focused on the individual client, which many find very helpful.
-Nevertheless, it is worth acknowledging that individual therapy, by nature, cannot offer the perspective of other individuals encountering similar problems or the support they may provide; this, instead, is an attribute unique to group therapy.
+In individual therapy, client and clinician work together to normalize these experiences, understand the root of the presenting problems, identify therapeutic goals, and develop healthier, more helpful thought and behavioral patterns.
+Individual therapy creates an environment that allows for clinician and client to remain distinctly focused on the individual client, which many find very helpful.
+Nevertheless, it is worth acknowledging that individual therapy, by nature, cannot offer the perspective of other individuals encountering similar problems, or the support they may be able to provide; this, rather, is an attribute unique to group therapy.

 What is group therapy?

-There are a variety of different modules of group therapy.
-Still, all therapeutic groups share a few common goals: to help individuals increase their understanding of themselves and others, gain clarity about their personal goals, develop the necessary skills to acquire them, and provide support along the way.
+There are a variety of different types of group therapy, but all therapeutic groups share a few common goals: to help individuals increase their understanding of themselves and others, gain clarity about what their personal goals are, develop the necessary skills to acquire such goals and to provide support along the way.

 Some of the most common group types include psychoeducational groups, counseling groups, and psychotherapy groups.
 The following is a brief description of each:

-Psychoeducational groups focus primarily on improving group members’ cognitive, behavioral, and affective skills by utilizing structured procedures to introduce, understand, and integrate factual information.
+–Psychoeducational groups focus primarily on improving group members’ cognitive, behavioral, and affective skills by utilizing structured procedures aimed at introducing, understanding, and integrating factual information.
 Parenting skills groups and substance abuse prevention groups are both examples of psychoeducational groups.

-Counseling groups focus primarily on helping group members resolve the everyday difficulties of living by utilizing interpersonal and problem-solving skills that emphasize conscious feelings, thoughts, and behavior.
-Counseling groups focus on preventing or remediating specific, short-term issues, such as those concerning one’s career, education, personal life, or development.
+–Counseling groups focus primarily on helping group members resolve the common difficulties of living by utilizing interpersonal and problem-solving skills that emphasize conscious feelings, thoughts, and behavior.
+Counseling groups are oriented towards the prevention or remediation of specific, short-term issues, such as those concerning one’s career, education, personal life, or development.

-Psychotherapy groups focus primarily on helping individuals struggling with psychological problems and interpersonal problems concerned with daily life by alleviating specific symptoms or presenting psychological issues.
-Group members often struggle with acute or chronic mental or emotional problems that lead to marked distress and or impairment in functioning, including depression, eating disorders, anxiety, and psychosomatic disorders.
+–Psychotherapy groups focus primarily on helping individuals struggling with psychological problems and interpersonal problems concerned with daily life by alleviating specific symptoms or presenting psychological problems.
+Group members often struggle with acute or chronic mental or emotional problems that lead to marked distress and/ or impairment in functioning, including depression, eating disorders, anxiety, and psychosomatic disorders.

-- One or more therapists with specialized training lead groups which consist of about five to fifteen group members and generally meet for one or two hours per week.
+Groups are typically led by one or more therapists with specialized training, consist of about five to 15 group members, and generally meet for one or two hours per week.
 However, it is important to remember that groups can differ in structure, frequency, duration, size, location, and membership depending on their defined therapeutic purpose.

 What are the benefits of group therapy?